sage-code/csr/content/edge/edge-concepts.md

 Edge AI is the deployment of machine learning algorithms directly on endpoint devices—such as sensors, cameras, gateways, and industrial controllers—rather than processing data in centralized cloud servers.

 ### The Core Objective
-The primary goal is to **process data where it is generated**.
+The primary goal is to process data where it is generated.
 By performing inference locally, Edge AI minimizes latency, reduces bandwidth requirements, preserves data privacy, and enables reliable operation in offline environments.

 ---